acorn-io/acorn-oss-workshop/acornfile.md

 acorn all
 ```

-Note: you can find more information in [Authoring Acornfile](https://docs.acorn.io/authoring)
+Note: you can find more information about Acornfile in [Authoring Acornfile](https://docs.acorn.io/authoring)

 [Previous](./votingapp.md)
 [Next](./secret.md)